-Using the organic waste or residues from communities and manufacturing is a key objective of sustainable living.
+Using the organic waste or residues from land use, communities and manufacturing is a key objective of sustainable living and a circular bioeconomy.
 It also makes sound sense and can lead to economic benefits of new products and employment.
-We are good at producing waste and we do it 365/24 so it is a no brainer that we should look at the value that we can extract from it.
-Energy and the co-products of energy is one of those products.
+We are good at producing waste from primary activities and we do it 365/24 so it is a no brainer that we should look at the value that we can extract from it.
+Energy and the co-products of energy are some of those products.

 Because bioenergy is sourced from combustion of plants who absorb CO2 to grow bioenergy is considered to be near carbon neutral.
 It is not 100% carbon neutral as some CO2 is produced from equipment recovering the biomass, processing it into fuel and transporting it to a customer.

 The Resource Management Act 1991 (RMA) is the main piece of legislation that sets out how the land is to be managed.
 The National Environmental Standards for Plantation Forestry (NES-PF) are the regulations made under this legislation that apply to any forest of at least one hectare that has been planted specifically for commercial purposes and is to be harvested.
 The NES-PF supersedes almost all district council plan provisions, and many of those of regional council plans, except in specific situations where the NES-PF allows councils to apply more stringent rules.